cometbft/cometbft/docs/guides/app-dev/indexing-transactions.md

 psql ... -f state/indexer/sink/psql/schema.sql
 ```

-Table names are configurable should there be name collisions with existing databases.
-The defaults are `blocks`, `tx_results`, `events`, and `attributes`.
-Should these be modified,
+The schema file adopts standard table names: `blocks`, `tx_results`, `events`, and `attributes`.
-the `state/indexer/sink/psql/schema.sql` will also need to be adjusted to match so that the correct
-schemas and table relations are created.
+In order to adopt customizable table names, the user should adapt the schema file **and** configure CometBFT's indexer to employ the appropriate table names.

 Example:
 ```toml